Is Fishbowl right for you?

 Consider the types of products you sell

-What you sell can help you determine the best inventory control solution.
-If your inventory includes food items, choose a method that prevents overstocking so nothing spoils.
+What you sell can help determine the best inventory control solution for your business.
+If your inventory includes perishable items, like food, choose a method that prevents overstocking so nothing spoils.
 If your products are mainly small, fast-selling items, a VMI solution might be your best bet.

 Assess your current setup

 Do you have physical inventory in multiple warehouses?
-Do you use QuickBooks, Salesforce, or other business systems your solution needs to integrate with?
-Assess your setup and list the features you need, then choose a solution that can grow alongside you.
+Do you use QuickBooks, Salesforce, or other business systems your inventory control solution needs to integrate with?
+Assess your setup and list the features you need, and then choose a solution that can grow alongside you.

 Determine a budget